 Assets held only in the name of the decedent are generally probate assets.
-An asset is not counted as a probate asset if it is owned in joint tenancy or if there is another means of determining who receives the asset after death of the owner, such as beneficiary designations for life insurance and IRAs.
-If those designations have been made, the asset avoids probate, otherwise it will be added to the estate and probated.
-If there is a surviving spouse, a formal probate can usually be avoided with a spousal property petition.
+An asset is not counted as a probate asset if it is owned in joint tenancy or another means of determining who receives the asset after the owner’s death, such as beneficiary designations for life insurance and IRAs.
+If those designations have been made, the asset avoids probate.
+Otherwise, it will be added to the estate and probated.
+If there is a surviving spouse, formal probate can usually be avoided with a spousal property petition.

-Probate begins with the filing of a petition for probate at the Superior Court in the county where the decedent lived.
-The petition is usually prepared by the attorney for the person who wants to become the executor or administrator.
-The petition for probate provides details about the person who died, details about the executor, and information about the heirs.
-The petition also includes information about the size of the estate and whether bond will be required.
+Probate begins with filing a petition for probate at the Superior Court in the county where the decedent lived.
+The attorney usually prepares the petition for the person who wants to become the executor or administrator.
+The probate petition provides details about the person who died, details about the executor, and information about the heirs.
+The petition also includes information about the size of the estate and whether a bond will be required.

 If the probate has no unusual problems, it can be concluded in eight to twelve months.
 That includes a four-month creditor’s claims period and the time it takes after a petition is filed before it is actually heard.
 Due to crowded court calendars, hearings are often held several weeks after the petition is filed.
 There may be other problems with creditors, taxes, or will contests that will delay the probate for longer periods.